sabdulramoni2/Deploy-Microservices-with-Helmfile/README.md

-# Deploy Microservices Application
+# Deploy Microservices Application Using Helm Chart

 ## **Project Overview**
-**Online Boutique** is a cloud-first microservices demo application.
+**Online Boutique** is a cloud-first microservices demo application deployed using Helm Chart.
 Online Boutique consists of an 11-tier microservices application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

 ---